vbotka/ansible-collection-freebsd/docs/source/examples/203/example.rst

     * create jails
     * start jails
-    * optionally stop and destroy the jails.
+    * optionally, stop and destroy the jails.

 * At all created jails: